-Because the northern spotted owl was elevated at that time to the status of a candidate for state listing, HRC requested and received a Consistency Determination from the California Department of Wildlife (Department) that the conservation measures of the HCP are consistent with the California Endangered Species Act.
+Because the northern spotted owl was elevated at that time to the status of a candidate for state listing, HRC requested and received a Consistency Determination from the California Department of Fish and Wildlife (Department or CDFW) that the conservation measures of the HCP are consistent with the California Endangered Species Act.

 HRC continues to have concerns about various threats to our spotted owl population, represented primarily by barred owls, but also including West Nile Virus, potential poisoning threats from trespass and adjacent marijuana grows, and sudden oak death.
 Individually or in concert these stressors have the potential to reduce or eliminate the HRC spotted owl population or habitat regardless of HCP effects.
-At present, the actual effect of these threats on our population is unknown.
+At present, the actual effect of these factors on our population is unknown, although the negative effects of the barred owl invasion are well-documented throughout the range of the northern spotted owl.

-We currently recommend continuing the same monitoring strategies for the 2018 season, including the continued implementation of the revised THP survey requirements related to the occupancy and detection probability analysis completed in 2015.
+We currently recommend continuing the same monitoring strategies for the 2019 season, including the continued implementation of the revised THP survey requirements related to the occupancy and detection probability analysis completed in 2015.